|

-Showing results 1 - 14 of 14 for initiatives, networks or associations starting with G:
+Showing results 1 - 8 of 8 for networks and initiatives starting with G:

 GALAXY - GALs interfAce for compleX digital sYstem integration.
 This EU project proposes to provide an integrated GALS (Globally Asynchronous, Locally Synchronous) design flow, together with novel Network-on-Chip capabilities, that will materially aid embedded system design for a significant class of problems.
 The project will evaluate the ability of the GALS approach to solve system integration issues and, by implementing a complex wireless communication system on an advanced 45nm CMOS process, explore the low EMI properties, inherent low-power features and robustness to process variability problems in nanoscale geometries.